Douglas

 t-shirt and a pair of shoes.

-between water droplets and the coated surface through creating a
+angle between water droplets and the coated surface through

-low surface chemistry and a smooth surface – essentially this
+creating a low surface chemistry and a smooth surface –

-when it rests on a surface, or whether it spreads out.
+remains a ball when it rests on a surface, or whether it

 Hydrophilic surfaces (surfaces that soak up water) have a